-So, what do I do if I want to join?
-We would be delighted to welcome new Members to the club, if you are interested in joining please get in touch via email firstname.lastname@example.org or check out our Facebook page or visit our website www.romneymarshrotary.co.uk where you can also find out a little more about who we are and what we do.
+We’ll be delighted to welcome new Members to the club.
+If you are interested in joining us, get in touch via email firstname.lastname@example.org or check out our website – www.romneymarshrotary.co.uk where you can also find out a little more about who we are and what we do.